-- Replacing the sash and balances only.
-Locally-made Boston Pattern sash fit window openings from all periods.
-Sash can be replaced with new spring balances that eliminate sash weights and allow weight pockets to be filled with insulation.
+- ment (note the reduction of the window's rough Replacing the sash and balances only.
+Locallyopening due to the additional framing required to made Boston Pattern sash fit window openings hold the sash) from all periods.
+Sash can be replaced with - new spring balances that eliminate sash weights and allow weight pockets to be filled with insulation.
 This operation may have little or no effect on the exterior architectural character of the house. - Replacing the sash with a new window, within the existing jambs.
 Most manufacturers offer insert windows containing both sash and jambs that are made to fit within the existing jambs.
 This may seem like an attractive alternative, but the additional width of the extra jambs and balances introduces new visual elements and can significantly reduce the size of the glazing.